 - Students are made aware of any risks so they can provide informed consent prior to engaging in service activities.

 - Students understand their roles and have the training, knowledge, skills and tools to perform their service duties safely and effectively.

 - All stakeholders (students, faculty, community site supervisors) are encouraged to report problems, potential hazards or feelings of being physically or emotionally at risk.

 - Faculty member monitors students' service experiences and addresses risk issues quickly if they arise.

-Risk management tools and forms are provided below by the Center for Community Learning & Leadership.
-They have been created by a group of CSU community learning practitioners and risk managers for practical and legal reasons to:
+Risk management tools are required by the Chancellor's Office.
+They were created by a group of CSU community learning practitioners and risk managers for practical and legal reasons to: